soficis/Slowverb/web/README.md

     },
     'echo': {
       'delayMs': 500 * config.echoAmount,
-      'feedback': config.echoAmount * 0.6,
-    },
+      'feedback': 0.6,             // Refined to 0.6 to prevent percussion artifacts },
   };
 }
 ```

-The worker translates this spec into FFmpeg filter arguments.
+The worker translates this spec into FFmpeg filter arguments, applying aggressive gain compensation (up to **42dB** for HQ Reverb) to ensure consistent output levels across all mastering paths.

+### Preview Progress Tracking

+The engine supports real-time progress updates for preview rendering.
+When `renderPreview` is called:

+1. A unique `jobId` is generated.
+2. The `WasmAudioEngine` uses `setPreviewProgressCallback` to route worker progress events to the UI.
+3. The UI (via `MasteringProgress`) displays the current stage (`decoding`, `effects`, `mastering`) and percentage.

 ---